uber/kraken/README.md

 # Design

-The high level idea of Kraken is to have a small number of dedicated hosts seed content to a network of agents running on each host in the cluster.
+The high level idea of Kraken is to have a small number of dedicated hosts seeding content to a network of agents running on each host in the cluster.

 A central component, the tracker, will orchestrate all participants in the network to form a pseudo-random regular graph.

-Such a graph has high connectivity and small diameter, so all participants in a reasonably sized cluster can reach > 80% of max upload/download speed in theory, and performance doesn't degrade much as the blob size and cluster size increase.
+Such a graph has high connectivity and small diameter.
+As a result, even with only one seeder and having thousands of peers joining in the same second, all participants can reach a mininum of 80% max upload/download speed in theory (60% with current implementation), and performance doesn't degrade much as the blob size and cluster size increase.

 # Architecture